 If your account remains inactive for a given period, usually twelve consecutive months, many brokers will start deducting monthly inactivity fees from your available balance for maintenance purposes.
 The exact rates differ from one forex broker to another and are generally listed in the terms and conditions.

-Forex Brokers Regulations
+Forex Broker Regulations

 One of the first things you should look at when picking a forex trading site is who regulates it.
 Trading with a properly regulated firm gives you the assurance your funds are protected against broker insolvency.
 Regulated brokerages uphold the rigorous standards of financial watchdogs, including storing clients’ funds in segregated accounts.